KitaniIslam/Dice-Game/README.md

   <Redirect exact from="/" to="/game" />
 ```

-then create a switch between setting and the game component after moving the game page content to new gameComponent at `/src/components`.
+then create a switch between settings and the game component after moving the game page content to new Component at `/src/components`.

 and it's going to looks like that :